kohlhofer/Crossings/chapters/chapter-03.md

 The hymns resume, voices joining in song that speaks of hope and salvation.
 The melody is familiar, the words worn smooth by repetition.
 The congregation sings with determination, their voices carrying across the square, past the stores and houses, toward the river.

 The sun climbs higher, the bell's echo fading into memory.
 The service draws to its close, Calvin's final prayer echoing through the open door.
-The people inside begin to stir, gathering their belongings, preparing for the return to their daily lives.
+The people inside begin to stir, gather their belongings.

-The doors open, and the congregation spills out, blinking in the bright light.
+The congregation spills out, blinking in the bright light.
 They move slowly, reluctantly.
 Calvin stands at the door, shaking hands, offering final words of encouragement or advice.

 "God bless you.
 Remember what we talked about."